 I KNEW someone would ask me that.
 Yep there are still people out there that think life insurance is dodgy.
 Well let me fill you on some facts...

-- Hey Starbuck’s isn’t the original coffee shop 😉 Did you know Lloyd’s of London began as a 17th-century coffeehouse frequented by merchants, bankers, and insurance underwriters, eventually becoming the “go-to” place to get your mariner’s insurance.
+Hey as an aside, did you know Lloyd’s of London began as a 17th-century coffeehouse frequented by merchants, bankers, and insurance underwriters, eventually becoming the “go-to” place to get your mariner’s insurance.

-Now it that doesn’t give ya some confidence that life insurance has a long history – and serves an important need – I am not sure what will!
+Now if that doesn’t give ya some confidence that life insurance has a long history – and serves an important role – I am not sure what will!

-- The first insurance company in the world, The Amicable Society for a Perpetual Assurance Office was founded in 1706 under a charter of Queen Anne.
+The first insurance company in the world, The Amicable Society for a Perpetual Assurance Office was founded in 1706 under a charter from Queen Anne.

-- $12.0 Billion in life insurance benefits were paid out to Canadians in 2016.
+….and an incredible $12.0 Billion in life insurance benefits was paid out to Canadians in 2016.

 2. Sadly way too many Canadians are underinsured or completely UNINSURED!